 The Academic Standards Committee (ASC) will assess and discuss student eligibility for reassessment during the student meeting with ASC.

-The ASC and course faculty will determine a date and time for reassessment, which must be completed by the end of the semester.
+Prior to the meeting, the course faculty and student will agree on a date and time for reassessment, which must be completed by the end of the semester.